 The rooms at Cocomama come with a little surprise, they’re all Holland themed!

 You might find yourself sleeping in the Ann Frank room, or a room with tulips, Van Gogh, bicycles and even; for any neon-fans, a Red Light District themed room.

-There are a variety of room options from privates to shared with a dorm bed for you (and everything in between).
+There are a variety of rooms to stay in from privates to shared with a dorm bed for you (and everything in between).

 Each bed is comfy and cozy with luxurious mattresses and feather duvets for a perfect nights sleep.
 You might share a bathroom in some of the dorms but don’t worry, they are kept very clean and tidy.